Earlobe Repair in Inland Empire, CA

 As body modification becomes increasingly common, our practice sees more and more cases of torn earlobes.
-Earlobes usually tear because of trauma to the ears, the weight of heavy earrings, or a consequence of widened piercings called “gauges.”
+Earlobes usually tear because of trauma to the ears, the weight of heavy earrings, or a consequence of stretched earlobes.
 But we’ve also seen patients who were simply born with overly large earlobes or earlobes that were deformed by a previous procedure.

-Regardless of what issues you have with your earlobes, Second to Creation offers a way to return them to normalcy: earlobe repair.
-Whether you just want to be able to wear earrings again or need an earlobe repair for career reasons (people cannot enlist in the military with stretched earlobes), we are here to help.
+Regardless of what issues you have with your earlobes, Second to Creation offers a way to return stretched earlobes to normalcy with earlobe repair.
+Whether you just want to be able to wear earrings again or need an earlobe repair for career reasons, we are here to help.

 We’re a practice that thrives on offering our patients a second chance.
 Dr. Machida has performed countless earlobe repairs as a facial plastic surgery specialist, and he’s refined his technique to create the most structurally sound, natural-looking earlobes available.